-I need to start editing movies?
+I need to editing a movie?
 You can almost feel the worried blogger’s very real fear in this statement.
 Whether its a GoPro user, an iPhone fan, or an Android user.
 People view editing movies as stepping into strange and alien territory.

 - Cue: movie music from ‘Jaws’